Event Streams

 - You typically will want to have event streams connect to your own servers, not third party services.

-- Volume of requests will not be managed in OneSignal.
+- The volume of requests will not be managed in OneSignal.

 - Event stream events will be sent out as fast as users hit the steps in your journey and this might overwhelm other services, hit rate limits, or run up YOUR bill unexpectedly.
 This is especially common when trying to use another messaging channel for something like SMS.
-The flexibility of event streams means OneSignal does not know what you're trying to accomplish with them so you may want to create a simple service of your own that accepts the event stream requests then correctly handles your third party connection limits, rate limits, and queue.
+The flexibility of event streams means OneSignal does not know what you're trying to accomplish with them, so you may want to create a simple service of your own that accepts the event stream requests and then correctly handles your third-party connection limits, rate limits, and queue.

 - Many services have public HTTP APIs which means you can connect to them with an event stream; look for their API docs and examples of how to make an HTTP request to find the right place to get started.